-Once this occurs, the water no longer passes through the drain correctly, and can flood homes or other areas of the property.
+Once this occurs, the water no longer passes through the drain correctly and can flood your home or other areas of your property.
 Repairing this problem often requires digging up the entire drain and replacing the gravel.
 Some French drain installations attempt to avoid this problem by using a filter at the beginning of the drain.
 When it clogs, only the filter must be replaced.

 Difficulty of Installation

-Some French drains are built along with the house, bust most are installed after home construction, usually in response to a wet basement or other problem.
-This requires digging down to the level of the footer outside the home, and may require the homeowner to remove shrubs, decks, porches and other structures.
+The French drain installation process can be complicated.
+Some French drains are built along with the house, but most are installed after home construction, usually in response to a wet basement or other problem.
+This requires digging down to the level of the footer outside the home and may require the homeowner to remove shrubs, decks, porches, and other structures.

-In areas with poorly-draining soils, draining water from a French drain into the traditional dry well may cause problems.
+In areas with poorly draining soils, draining water from a French drain into the traditional dry well may cause problems.
 When the soil becomes saturated, the well fills with water, sending flow back up the French drain and into the home or original problem area.
 In these cases, it may be necessary to direct the drain into street storm drains or another area.
 Many homeowners choose to tie their French drains into a downspout, but as the house settles over the years, this method may cease to work, causing water to flow back into the home.

 G.D.
 Palmer is a freelance writer and illustrator living in Milwaukee, Wis.
 She has been producing print and Web content for various organizations since 1998 and has been freelancing full-time since 2007.
 Palmer holds a Bachelor of Arts degree in writing and studio art from Beloit College in Beloit, Wis.